 A bad H1 tag:

-<h1>Our Small Fun Blue Widgets Are On Sale.
-Buy Blue Widgets From Your Blue Widget Store Today</h1>
+<h1>Our Small Fun Blue Hats Are On Sale.
+Buy Blue Hats From Your Blue Hats Store Today</h1>

 SEO Guide to Backlinks

-- Do follow – these pass authority and help your site rank better.
+- Do follow: These pass authority and help your site rank better.

-- Keyword rich (anchor text) – these are links off of specific phrases or keywords (anchors).
+- Keyword rich (anchor text): These are links off of specific phrases or keywords (anchors).

-- Unnatural – unnatural links are when you have tracking parameters attached, do follow links in sponsored posts, or anything that wouldn’t have occurred naturally like links to a category page on an ecommerce site.
-For example, an affiliate link.
+- Unnatural: Unnatural links are when you have tracking parameters attached, do follow links in sponsored posts, or anything that wouldn’t have occurred naturally like links to a category page on an ecommerce site, for example, an affiliate link.

 Having too many keyword rich or unnatural backlinks may lead to penalties.
 Don’t build too many of them.
 Make it less than 20%, possibly even 10% of your total link profile.